JuliaDynamics/DynamicalBilliards.jl/README.md

 * **Visualization** : Functions for plotting and visualizing aspects of a billiard system, such as obstacles, orbits and more.
 Also includes animation related content.
 * **Lyapunov Spectrum** : Calculate the lyapunov spectrum of the trajectory of a particle in an arbitrary billiard table.
 Currently this is only available for `Particle`s.

-**NOTICE:** This package does not support collision between particles (currently).
-All particles are considered point-particles for all simulations offered by `DynamicalBilliards.jl`.
+**NOTICE:** This package does not support collision between particles (currently), since all particles are considered point-particles.

 ## Installation
 This package is registered, simply use `Pkg.add("DynamicalBilliards")` to install it.